WouterFlorijn/vue-stack-grid/README.md

 ## Future plans

- - Add events.
  - Handle adding/removing items.
  - Add build system.
  - Add demo.
- - Maybe include animation props (although this can be acomplished using style/class props).
  - **Please make feature requests if you have any!**